Rayquaza000/Youtube_clone/README.md

  Look out for small features like- when you click on any video its view count increases by 1, while hovering above any button the curson changes to a pointer.

  Enter the details correctly.
 For eg: enter email correctly with a "@" and ".com" in email field or else it will give an error.

+ The video showcasing the usage of the project, is also present in this folder